wazo-communication/wazo-call-recording-uuid-plugin/README.md

 used to synchronize recording UUIDs manually.
 This command will be executed automatically upon installation and can be used afterwards.

+After the migration, the call recording UUIDs exposed in the wazo-call-logd API will be changed.

 ## Uninstallation

 ```sh